-Add a preferred name to your student record through MyU: My Info (see step-by-step instructions) if you want the University to use your preferred name in communications and reporting whenever available.
+Add a preferred name to your student record through MyU: My Info if you want the University to use your preferred name in communications and reporting whenever available.
 University systems using preferred name require at least 24 hours to update changes.
 Your preferred name will appear to parents and/or guests if you grant them access to information on your student record.
 Your primary/legal name may also appear.

 Your primary/legal name is the default the University uses if no preferred name is submitted.
 Note that it is not possible to choose which systems from the lists below use preferred name and which use primary/legal name.

 - Log into MyU and select the My Info tab.

 - Select the Edit button next to your name.
 The name in this example is “University Student.”